Incoming Students

 • Doctoral students must take at least one course at doctoral level (ideally from the department they have been nominated to at NOVA FCSH).
 Doctoral students can also attend courses at bachelor and master levels;

-• Students will not be able to select foreign language courses offered in the programs of the Modern Languages, Cultures and Literatures Department if that is their mother tongue (for example, French students should not select the French language course, aimed at non-native French speakers.)
+• Students will not be able to select foreign language courses offered in the programs of the Modern Languages, Cultures and Literatures Department if that is their mother tongue (for example, French students should not select the French language course, designed for non-native French speakers.)

-• Students who only want to do research for the thesis should select the course “Research for the thesis” in the LA.
+• Students who only want to do research for the thesis should select the course “Research for the thesis” (code 50846) in the LA.

-• After acceptance of the application, it is possible to change the registration in courses and the LA up to two weeks after the start of the semester;
+Students can change the registration in courses and the LA up to two weeks after the start of the semester.

 Check list